mimigajes/SADA-Systems/README.md

 Take home challenge.
 Challenge 2

 For this challenge, I used a cloud environment to run my code.
 I ran my code with AWS Lambda collecting data S3.
 Attached in this repository are YAMl documents used to create the infrastructures needed.
-I used AWS because I am most comfortable working their infrasture.
+I used AWS because I am most comfortable working their infrastructure.
+The main file is written in Python code and titled count.py in the infra folder.

 <h2> Challenge </h2>